 Fortunately, you can take steps to prevent and repair damage to your hair’s bonds.

-Haircare products that feature hydrolyzed keratin are especially effective at repairing damage.
-These chunks of keratin are small enough to get in between cracks in the hair, filling gaps and providing key nutrients.
+Haircare products that feature hydrolyzed keratin are especially effective at repairing the damage.
+These chunks of keratin are small enough to get in between cracks in the hair, filling gaps and providing essential nutrients.

-Regular usage of products with hydrolyzed keratin leads to less frizz and breakage and healthier hair!
+Regular hydrolyzed keratin products lead to less frizz and breakage and healthier hair!

-It’s also a great idea to use styling products that protect against potential threats.
+Using styling products that protect against potential threats is also a great idea.
 For example, aloe vera can absorb harmful UV rays, so creams and gels that contain a high aloe concentration (like our Styling Cream and Defining Gel) will protect against harmful sun rays.
 Similarly, green tea extract (found in all of our products) defends against UV rays and air pollutants.

 To further minimize damage, you should avoid using regular towels to dry your hair—since the fabric is rough, it can easily cause micro-tears.
 Instead, reach for a microfibre towel or a soft, old t-shirt, both of which are gentle enough for daily use.

 You can’t grow great hair if your follicle health is suffering.
 Your curls can fall flat, lack strength, or, worst case, start falling out.

 Lack of Blood Flow to Hair Follicles

 Since blood delivers nutrients throughout the body, inadequate blood flow to the scalp leads to malnourished hair follicles.
 The hair follicles don’t have enough resources to produce strong, healthy hair, leading to slow growth and thin strands.